 - It’s possible to direct your device to grant unrestricted access to data to specific apps.
 That is rather than turning off Data Saver on all apps.
 When this feature is activated, notifications from apps that have unfettered data access will not be delayed.
 Unrestricted data can be enabled by clicking the Unrestricted data button.
 You should also select the apps that should have access to your phone’s data storage.

-07. Clear Your Device’s App Cache to Fix Delayed Notifications on Android
+07. Clear Your Device’s App Cache

 Are you still troubled by delayed notifications on Android?
 If so, you can try this option as well.
 This solution works if the delayed notifications are specific only to a certain app.
 All you need is to clear the cache of the app.